piiingz/tdt4140-superstudent/tdt4140-gr1824/README.md

 * In **Eclipse** use **import... > Existing Maven projects**

+### Running the program

 * Navigate to **app.ui/src/main/java/tdt.4140gr1824.app.ui** and run *AppStart.java*
 as java application.
 To view user statistics use userID 1-15 and password "password".

+* To see group stats write either "male" or "female" in the Group ID field.

 ## Release Notes